carlthenimrod/showyCase/README.md

 	$('#element').showyCase({
 		html5: true
 	});

+**multiJSON**: Accepts a boolean, defaults to false which causes plugin to search for a single JSON file.
+If set to true, plugin searchs for multiple files that are linked by the inital JSON file.

+	$('#element').showyCase({
+		multiJSON: false
+	});

 **onItemClick**: Accepts a string, determines the action to take place on thumb click, defaults to false